gabledata/recap/README.md

 ]
 ```

-Browse around by appending children to the list command:
+Append children to the list path to browse around:

     recap list /databases

 After you poke around, try and read some metadata.
 Every node in the path can have metadata, but only table and view children contain metadata.
-You can llook at metadata using the `recap read` command:
+You can look at metadata using the `recap read` command:

 ```
 recap read /databases/postgresql/instances/localhost/schemas/some_db/tables/some_table